waterbycounty

 What's happening with rivers in Benton County right now?

-Benton County's primary USGS streamgage on the YAKIMA RIVER is currently reading 1,610 cubic feet per second — 46% of the long-term mean of 3,487.65 cfs.
+Benton County's primary USGS streamgage on the YAKIMA RIVER has a pipeline snapshot of 1,610 cubic feet per second — 46% of the long-term mean of 3,487.65 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Benton County water compare to the Washington average?